radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 3. Click **Edit Mode**.

 4. Set the value for “oidcClientId” to the value recorded in the Client ID field in the previous section.
-In this example, the value is set to adap.

 5. Set the value for “oidcDiscoveryUrl” to the URL of the OpenID Connect Server.
-In this example, the value is set to `https://<RadiantOneServer>:7171/openid/.well-known/openid-configuration`.

 6. Set the value for “oidcClientSecret” to the client secret that was recorded in the previous section.